summitcinema/discord-bot/README.md

 # Dr. Isaac Kleiner Bot
-This is the Discord bot for Summit Cinema's Discord server.
+This is the Discord bot for Summit Cinema's Discord server, based on the famous character Dr. Isaac Kleiner from the Half-Life series.

 ## Setting up